pombreda/breq/docs/index.rst

 =====================

 Breq is a Python library to facilitate browsing/paging through Web service requests.
-See the examples for the supported services on how to use breq.
+See the examples for the supported Web services on how to use breq.

+The `source code of breq <https://github.com/yaph/breq>`_ is on GitHub.

 Web Services:
 -------------